Five Reasons Women Should Consider Life Insurance

 Back in the 1950s, shows like “I Love Lucy” and “Leave It to Beaver” depicted women as housewives completely dependent on their working husbands.
 Today, 57% of women in the U.S. participate in the labor force.
 1

 Yet, despite the fact that 49% of women are the primary breadwinners 2 and 52% of women in a relationship are responsible for managing the money in the household,3 fewer women than men hold life insurance policies.4

 Your female clients may not know this, but they may actually need life insurance more than men.
 Let’s review some of the reasons why.

-They’re going to live longer5
+They’re going to live longer

-Women’s lifespans are longer than men’s, so there will be a greater likelihood of medical needs as they age.
-Having a policy that accumulates cash value or has a rider for a chronic illness could provide financial support to cover medical bills, caregivers, and living expenses.
+Women’s lifespans are longer than men’s, so there will be a greater likelihood of medical needs as they age.5 Having a policy that accumulates cash value or has a rider for a chronic illness could provide financial support to cover medical bills, caregivers, and living expenses.
 And your clients might like this: since women generally live longer, life insurance policies for women are less costly than men’s.

 They’re business owners

-According to recent statistics, 11.6 million U.S. businesses were owned by women.
-They employ nearly 9 million people and generate more than $1.7 trillion in revenue.6 As more women become entrepreneurs, there needs to be consideration for what happens to that business if they were suddenly gone.
+According to recent statistics, 11.6 million U.S. businesses are owned by women.
+They employ nearly 9 million people and generate more than $1.7 trillion in revenue.6 As more women become entrepreneurs, there needs to be a consideration for what happens to that business if they were suddenly gone.
 A life insurance policy could help provide money for a buyout if your client was a partner in the business.
 It can also provide funds for business continuation, business-related debt, company expenses, and payroll.